Lake Michigan College: Campuses

 In January 2015, Lake Michigan College sold the 44,000 square foot M-TEC building to the Whirlpool Corporation.
-Programs previously housed at the M-TEC facility were relocated to the Hanson Technology Center, which opened to the public at Lake Michigan College's Napier Avenue Campus in the fall of 2016.
+Programs previously housed at the M-TEC facility were relocated to the Hanson Technology Center, which opened to the public at the Napier Avenue campus in the fall of 2016.
 The campus consolidations should save Lake Michigan College money through operational efficiencies.

+The Welch Center for Wine & Viticulture opened on the main campus in 2019.

 Athletics

-Lake Michigan College is a member of the NJCAA Region 12 and the MCCAA Western Division.
-The college's athletic teams were known as the "Indians" from 1946 until 2012, representing the school's historic connection to the Pokagon Band of Potawatomi Indians of Southwest Michigan.
+Lake Michigan College is a member of the NJCAA Region 12 and the Michigan Community College Athletic Association Western Division.
+The college's athletic teams were known as the "Indians" from 1946 until 2012, representing the school's longtime connection to the Pokagon Band of Potawatomi Indians of southwest Michigan.
 In February 2012, after several college staff and student meetings with the Pokagon Tribal Council, it was announced that the school would adopt a new team nickname in an effort put forward by student leaders to increase school spirit and mascot visibility while still honoring the historical connection to the Pokagon.
 On April 24, 2012, the college officially announced "Red Hawks" as its new team name for all sports, inspired by the red-tailed hawk which appears on the flag of the Pokagon Nation.

-Former Women's Basketball Head Coach, Jason Cooper, led the LMC Women's Basketball team for ten years, compiling a 247–71 win–loss record, including six visits to the NJCAA National Tournament in eight years.
-The team finished the 2011–2012 season as the #2 ranked team in the country.
-The LMC women are eighth in total NJCAA appearances, the most of any MCCAA team.
-The men's basketball team placed 7th in the nation in 2005, and Doug Schaffer, former Athletic Director and Men's Basketball Head Coach, was named Michigan Community College Athletic Association Athletic Director of the Year for 2005.
-Lake Michigan College also has baseball, softball, volleyball, and men's and women's soccer teams as well as club sports.The Lake Michigan College Cheer Team has performed consistently well in Universal Cheerleading Association events, earning numerous awards, most recently two consecutive Leadership Awards in 2012 and 2013.
-LMC's mascot, Rocky the Red Hawk, has become a popular part of all sporting events and college activities since his debut in 2012.
-The biggest rivals of Lake Michigan College are the Kalamazoo Valley Community College Cougars and the Ancilla College Chargers.
+Lake Michigan College sponsors men's and women's basketball, baseball, softball, volleyball, and men's and women's soccer teams as well as club sports.
+The women's basketball team finished the 2011–2012 season as the #2 ranked team in the country and are eighth in total NJCAA appearances, the most of any MCCAA team.
+The men's basketball team placed 7th in the nation in 2005.

+LMC's mascot is Rocky the Red Hawk, who debuted in 2012.
+The school's biggest rivals are the Kalamazoo Valley Community College Cougars and the Ancilla College Chargers.

+The school won its first national championship in 2023 when women's cross country runner Olivia Ippel won the NJCAA Division II National Championship with a time of 17:56.6 for a 5K race.